dejourford/pokedexClone/readme.md

     23:34--finished styling the modals and implementing open/close functionality.
 2-4-23--finished the add pokemon part of the pokedex
-    21:54--grid layout finished and overflow problem fixed
+    21:54--grid layout finished and overflow problem fixed 3:56--trying to figure out how to store every card inputed by the user to local storage